 1980 c18 s3; 1991 c32 s2

-4. (1) The advisory council shall consist of 11 members appointed by the Lieutenant-Governor in Council.
+4. (1) The advisory council shall consist of the president and 10 persons appointed by the Lieutenant-Governor in Council.

 (2) The members of the advisory council shall be appointed for a term of 3 years.

 (4) A member whose term of office has expired shall continue to be a member until a successor is appointed.

 (5) Within 3 months of the expiry of a term of office of a member the Lieutenant-Governor in Council shall appoint or reappoint a member.

 (6) No member of the advisory council is personally liable for loss or damage suffered by a person by reason of anything done or omitted to be done by that member in the execution of the office or in the exercise of or supposed exercise of, the powers given to the advisory council or to a member of the advisory council.

 5. Where a member of the advisory council is unable to perform the duties of the office, the Lieutenant-Governor in Council may appoint a substitute member for the balance of the term of the member replaced.